kaifeichen/MARVEL/README.md

 SnapLink server has a GRPC front end.

-## Do you have SnapLink client?
+## Do you have MARVEL client?
 Yes!
-There is an [Android client](https://github.com/SoftwareDefinedBuildings/SnapLink_Android).
+There is an [Android client](https://github.com/SoftwareDefinedBuildings/MARVEL_Android).
 There are also python clients for both BOSSWAVE and HTTP in the [test/](test) folder.